Debt-to-income ratio calculator

 - Understand your budget.
 If you don't already have one, create a budget with as many of your expenses as possible.
 This can help you identify areas to cut back in order to put more money toward reducing debt.

 - Map out a plan to reduce debt.
 There are many ways to tackle debt, including the snowball or avalanche methods.
 The snowball method involves paying down your smallest credit balance first while making minimum payments on others.
 Once the smallest balance is paid off, move to the next.
 The avalanche method, also called the ladder method, involves tackling the accounts with the highest interest rates first.
-Once you pay down the balance with the highest interest rate, move on to the account with the second-highest rate, and so on.
+Once you pay down the balance on the account with the highest interest rate, move on to the account with the second-highest rate, and so on.

 - Avoid taking on more debt.
 This is especially important before and during a home purchase.
-Not only will taking on new loans drive up your DTI ratio, it can hurt your credit score, or even disqualify you for the mortgage entirely.
+Not only will taking on new loans drive up your DTI ratio, but it can also hurt your credit score, or even disqualify you for the mortgage entirely.